-- 23. Conduct which constitutes a criminal offence where that conduct: - took place on university premises/while engaged in University activity, or - affected or concerned other members of the University Community, or - iii) damaged the good name of the University, or - iv) itself constituted misconduct within the terms of this procedure, or - vi) is an offence of dishonesty, where the student holds an office of responsibility in the University, or - vii) is such to render the student unfit to practice any profession or calling to which that student's programme leads directly (i.e. nursing, midwifery, teaching). - 23.
+- 23. Conduct which constitutes a criminal offence where that conduct: - took place on university premises/while engaged in University activity, or - affected or concerned other members of the University Community, or - iii) damaged the good name of the University, or - iv) itself constituted misconduct within the terms of this procedure, or - vi) is an offence of dishonesty, where the student holds an office of responsibility in the University, or - vii) is such to render the student unfit to practice any profession or calling to which that student's programme leads directly (i.e. nursing, midwifery, teaching), or - vii) was not disclosed to the University via the Registration task or to complaints@napier.ac.uk at the earliest opportunity. - 23.
 Failure to comply with a previously imposed penalty, requirement or undertaking under these regulations. - 25.
 Recording any interaction such as a lecture, tutorial, meeting or hearing without seeking and receiving the consent of the lecturer/host/Chair/Convenor in advance.
 Any unauthorised sharing or distribution of recordings may also be considered as misconduct. - Any matter reported concerning the conduct of a student that the University considers does not align with the values and behaviours which students of the University could be reasonably expected to exhibit and uphold.